-Enrico Fermi (Rome, September 29, 1901 - Chicago, November 29, 1954) was a genial physicist.
-Talented experimentalist, he knew how to express the experimental results he had obtained through theory.
+Enrico Fermi (Rome, September 29, 1901 – Chicago, November 29, 1954) was a genial physicist.
+Talented experimentalist, he knew how to interpret the experimental results he had obtained through theory.

 In 1927, he introduced the Fermi-Dirac statistics which governs the behaviour of “spin 1/2” particles such as electrons or protons (later called fermions from his name).
 It was the result of his research on particles behaviour in an ideal gas.